BlaanTeam/BlaanSh/README.md

 // executes the whole tree by calling one of the runners depending on the node_type. void	executor(t_cmdtree *tree);

-// NODE_PIPE runner: it creates a pipe, and executes te left and the right trees. void	run_pipeline(t_connector *connector);
+// NODE_PIPE runner: it creates a pipe, and executes the left and the right trees. void	run_pipeline(t_connector *connector);

 // runs NODE_CMDLIST type: converts the `t_list *cmdvec` element into a char ** array and executes the array in a child process by calling execve.